Yogesh M. Joshi

 Yogesh Moreshwar Joshi (born 1974) is an Indian chemical engineer, rheologist and the Mr. & Mrs. Gian Singh Bindra Chair Professor at the Indian Institute of Technology, Kanpur.
 He is known for his studies on metastable soft matter and is an elected fellow of the Society of Rheology, Indian National Science Academy, Indian Academy of Sciences, The National Academy of Sciences, India, and Indian National Academy of Engineering.
 In 2015, the Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded Joshi the Shanti Swarup Bhatnagar Prize for Science and Technology for his contributions to Engineering Sciences.
 In 2023, he received prestigious J C Bose fellowship constituted by the Science and Engineering Research Board, Government of India.

+Early life and education

+Yogesh Joshi was born on 29 December 1974 in Ahmednagar, in the Indian state of Maharashtra.
+Joshi obtained a Bachelor of Engineering (B.E.) degree from the University of Pune in 1996.
+Subsequently, he started his career as a research assistant at the National Chemical Laboratory (NCL) the same year.
+After a year of service, he enrolled for doctoral studies at the Indian Institute of Technology, Bombay, performing research at NCL as a research fellow.
+Completing his Doctor of Philosophy (Ph.D.) in 2001, Joshi moved to the United States to pursue postdoctoral studies at the Benjamin Levich Institute (2001–2004).